Eugenio Derbez: 1980s

+In 1997, Derbez made his directorial debut with the telenovela No Tengo Madre.
+In 1999, he launched his own comedy sketch show, Derbez en Cuando, which became a hit on Mexican television.
+The following year, he had appearances in the children's telenovela Carita de ángel and also starred in the youth series Cómplices al Rescate.
+In 2003, Derbez created and produced the satirical television series XHDRBZ, which blended sketch comedy with parody news segments.

+Continuing his success as a producer and actor, Derbez went on to produce several other television shows, including Hospital el Paisa ("Countrymen Hospital"), the popular sitcom Vecinos ("Neighbors"), and in 2009, the comedy series Ellas son... la alegría del hogar.
+One of his most iconic roles came as the lead character in the sitcom La familia P. Luche, a surreal comedy about a dysfunctional family living in a fictional, absurd world.

 Derbez is one of the few Mexican actors to have achieved international acclaim, earning international award recognition as well as starring in commercial American films.

 Derbez has appeared in a number of successful and critically acclaimed films including Sangre de mi Sangre, which won the Grand Jury Prize at Sundance in 2007 and his first non-comedy film, the indie smash hit La misma luna (released as Under the Same Moon in English) directed by Patricia Riggen, with Adrián Alonso and Kate del Castillo.

 2000s

 In 2002, Derbez and Florinda Meza co-created a sitcom named XHDRBZ, which marked his debut as a producer.
 Also in 2002, Derbez co-created, co-directed, and starred in the family sitcom La familia P. Luche, which gained Derbez further recognition amongst the Mexican and Latin community.